VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 * You must take into account not only the latency between the browser or on-premises environment and the cloud, but also the latency between the different parts of your system that are running in cloud.
+* You must take into account transient errors and be aware of how different cloud services might implment throttling.
+If your application uses several cloud services that might be throttled, you must coordinate how your application handles being throttled by different services at different times.

 > **MarkusPersona:** We found that having a single **bus** abstraction
 > in our code obscurred the fact that some messages are handled locally